 This recipe was adapted from Katie Kimball(her cookbooks have been a staple for about 5 years.
 They are awesome and a must for healthy families.).
 I’ve beefed up her recipe with more eggs, more fat and a whole host of add-ins.

 These are hearty, protein packed “cookies” with just a bit of sweetness.
-We serve them with nut butter or yogurt for breakfast and enjoy them as a snack anytime of the day.
+We serve them with nut butter or non dairy yogurt (our favorite is Kite Hill) for breakfast and enjoy them as a snack anytime of the day.